foam-framework/foam2/src/foam/box/README.md

 # Boxes

-The `Box` interface is a message-passing interface.
+The `foam.box.Box` interface is a message-passing interface.
 Its various implementations facilitate message passing over various boundaries such as FOAM contexts, operating system processes, and network layers.

-## Box and Message
+## Boxes and messages

 The box interface contains one method: